 - The importer is required to appoint a Licensed Clearing and Forwarding Agent (CFA) to clear goods

-- Documentation process is done online through Tanzania Customs Integrated System (TANCIS) for importations to the Mainland and ASYCUDA++ for importations to be made through Zanzibar and can be completed before arrival of the goods
+- Documentation process is done online through Tanzania Customs Integrated System (TANCIS) for imports and exports and can be completed before arrival of the goods

-- Customs agents/importers lodge the documents in the clearance system i.e. Tanzania Customs Integrated System (Mainland) and through ASYCUDA++ (Zanzibar) attaching all other relevant import/ supporting documents.
-The importers/Agents are urged to lodge their at least 7 days before arrival of the goods.
+- Customs agents lodge the documents in the clearance system i.e. Tanzania Customs Integrated System Mainland and Zanzibar attaching all other relevant import supporting documents.
+The Agents are urged to lodge such documents at least 7 days before arrival of the goods.